 Looking back, I realize that my own privileged upbringing—captured in that crucial moment of parental good advice and financial help—has much to do with my own personal and financial success.
 I’ve grown increasingly aware of my instinct to go for the quick fix—and that awareness has ultimately saved me money, as I’ve become less impulsive about financial and other life decisions, and more thoughtful about the consequences.

-Zach Blattner’s previous blogs include Growing Up (Part II), Seller’s Remorse and Too Trusting.
+Zach Blattner’s previous articles include Growing Up (II), Seller’s Remorse and Too Trusting.
 Zach lives in Cambridge, MA, and is a former teacher and school leader who now teaches English teachers as a faculty member at Relay GSE.
 He is a self-taught finance nerd who dispenses advice to his wife, friends, family and anyone else willing to listen.